 The GCI is a variable length opaque identifier, shall be encoded as specified in CableLabs WR-TR-5WWC-ARCH [51] and CableLabs DOCSIS MULPI [55].
 It shall comply with the syntax specified in clause 2.2 of IETF RFC 7542 [56] for the username part of a NAI.

 The SMF may indicate the Global Cable Identifier.
 Present for a 5G-CRG accessing the 5GC via wireline access network, in Access-Request, Accounting-Request START, Accounting-Request STOP, or Accounting-Request Interim-Update messages.
 Present for a FN-CRG accessing the 5GC via wireline access network, in Accounting-Request START, Accounting-Request STOP, or Accounting-Request Interim-Update messages.

+130 – 3GPP-DNAI